 Pick a build to test with

-You can now pick the “build” you want to test with and then launch the Web runner, using ‘Run with options’ in Test hub (Figure 70).
-Any bug filed during the run will automatically be associated with the build selected.
+You can now pick the "build" you want to test with and then launch the Web runner, using 'Run with options' in Test hub (Figure 70).
+Any bug filed during the run is automatically associated with the build selected.
 In addition, the test outcome is published against that specific build.

 Launch Microsoft Test Runner client from Test Hub with data collectors